Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Optimal Prize Design

 \subsection{Comparative Statics}

 We study how asymmetry between two players (in terms of $p_A$) influences the optimal rule.

-\begin{proposition} In the optimal rule (i.e., majority rule with a tie margin), $T$ (weakly) increases with $p_A$. \end{proposition}
+\begin{proposition} In the optimal rule (i.e., majority rule with a tie margin), $T$ (weakly) increases with $\bar{p}_A$. \end{proposition}

-We can view the tie margin as an unbiased way to favor the weak player, as the weak player is easier to obtain a positive prize and the strong player is harder to obtain the full prize.
+We can view the tie margin as an unbiased way to favor the weak player, as the weak player is easier to obtain a positive prize, and the strong player is harder to obtain the full prize.
 Then, \autoref{Lemma for p} features the level-the-playing-field principle in contest literature.

-Note that $p_A$ depends on the marginal effort costs of the two players and the discriminatory power of Tullock contests.
-Note that $p_A$ decreases with $c_A/c_B$ and (weakly) increases with $r$.
-When the two players become more asymmetric (i.e., a lower $c_A/c_B$) or the contest becomes discriminatory (i.e., a higher $r$), \autoref{Lemma for p} implies that a higher $T$ should be set to induce more effort.
+Note that $\bar{p}_A=\frac{c_B^{R/\gamma}}{c_A^{R/\gamma}+c_B^{R/\gamma}}$ depends on the marginal effort costs of the two players, the discriminatory power of Tullock contests, and the curvature of the cost function.
+Note that $\bar{p}_A$ decreases with $c_A/c_B$, (weakly) increases with $R$, and (weakly) decreases with $\gamma$.
+When the two players become more asymmetric (i.e., a lower $c_A/c_B$) or the contest becomes discriminatory (i.e., a higher $R$) or the cost function becomes less convex (i.e., a lower $\gamma$), \autoref{Lemma for p} implies that a higher $T$ should be set to induce more effort.

-To prove \autoref{Lemma for p}, let $T(p_A)$ denote the winning requirement in the optimal rule given $p_A$.
+\begin{proof} Let $T(\bar{p}_A)$ denote the winning requirement in the optimal rule given $\bar{p}_A$.
 Recall that